-Figure 8.2: comparison of the momentum resolution of the simulated TPC for pions between 0 and 40 GeV/c in standalone 100 pion events, and embedded in central (0-4 fm) Au+Au collisions with luminosity averaged over a store.
+Figure 8.4: comparison of the momentum resolution of the simulated TPC for pions between 0 and 40 GeV/c in standalone 100 pion events, and embedded in central (0-4 fm) Au+Au collisions with luminosity averaged over a store.

-- Track seeds are propagated outside-in from the TPC. to the optional inner silicon based detectors by a Kalman filter [30] based pattern recognition algorithm. - Iteration of the first two steps using looser seeding criteria in subsequent iterations. - Clusters belonging to the same track are fit using a Kalman-filter-based generic track-fitting toolkit [31], to extract track parameters including displacement at the vertex and the momentum vector at vertex. - All tracks are fed into a generic tracking fitting toolkit, RAVE [32], to determine the locations of the primary and secondary vertices's.
+- Track seeds are propagated outside-in from the TPC. to the optional inner silicon based detectors by a Kalman filter [33] based pattern recognition algorithm. - Iteration of the first two steps using looser seeding criteria in subsequent iterations. - Clusters belonging to the same track are fit using a Kalman-filter-based generic track-fitting toolkit [34], to extract track parameters including displacement at the vertex and the momentum vector at vertex. - All tracks are fed into a generic tracking fitting toolkit, RAVE [35], to determine the locations of the primary and secondary vertices's.

 The performance of the detector in simulations is illustrated here by several figures.
-Figure 8.1 provides a comparison of track reconstruction efficiency for simulated events consisting of a central (0-4 fm impact parameter) HIJING collision, plus pileup from minimum bias HIJING collisions assuming a collision rate of 200 kHz.
-The track reconstruction efficiency is evaluated for 100 pions ( $p_T = 0.40 \text{ GeV}/c$ ) embedded in the central event.
-Reconstructed tracks are required to have a reconstructed $p_T$ within $4\sigma$ of the truth $p_T$ .
+Figure 8.3 provides a comparison of track reconstruction efficiency for simulated events consisting of a central (0-4 fm impact parameter) HIJING collision, plus pileup from minimum bias HIJING collisions assuming a collision rate of 200 kHz.
+The track reconstruction efficiency is evaluated for 100 pions ($p_T = 0.40 \text{ GeV}/c$) embedded in the central event.
+Reconstructed tracks are required to have a reconstructed p_T within 4σ of the truth p_T .
 The track efficiency is compared with that for low occupancy events, containing only the 100 pions.
-Figure 8.2 compares $p_T$ resolution at low and high occupancies obtained from the same simulations.
-Figure 8.3 shows the mass spectrum for reconstructed Y(1S) decays, where on the left the Upsilons were embedded in low occupancy 100 pion events, and on the right they were embedded in the high occupancy environment of a central Au+Au collision with the collision rate integrated over a four hour store.
+Figure 8.4 compares p_T resolution at low and high occupancies obtained from the same simulations.
+Figure 8.5 shows the mass spectrum for reconstructed Y(1S) decays, where on the left the Upsilons were embedded in low occupancy 100 pion events, and on the right they were embedded in the high occupancy environment of a central Au+Au collision with the collision rate integrated over a four hour store.
 The mass resolution is about 85 MeV in low occupancy events, but increases to about 120 MeV at the highest occupancies.
 This increase is caused by overlaps of TPC clusters in the highest occupancy case.
-The present clustering algorithm locates local maxima in the Z vs r- $\phi$ distribution and follows the distribution in all directions until the signal falls below threshold, or starts to rise again.
+The present clustering algorithm locates local maxima in the Z vs r- φ distribution and follows the distribution in all directions until the signal falls below threshold, or starts to rise again.
 Then the cluster centroid is evaluated using a weighted sum of the hits in the cluster.
 This very simple algorithm finds clusters with very good efficiency, but the precision of the centroid determination suffers from even small overlaps of clusters.
 We are investigating clustering algorithms that will provide better cluster centroid precision at high occupancy.

-Figure 8.3: Upsilon 1S mass spectrum and resolution for the simulated TPC in low multiplicity events (100 pions), where the mass resolution is 85 MeV, is shown on the left.
-The mass resolution averaged over a store is about 120 MeV with the current very simple clustering algorithm, and is shown on the right.
+Figure 8.5: Upsilon 1S mass spectrum and resolution for the simulated TPC in low multiplicity events (100 pions), where the mass resolution is 85 MeV, is shown on the left.
+On the right, The mass resolution for central Au+Au collisions with pileup, averaged over a store, is about 120 MeV with the current very simple clustering algorithm.

-We have also tested the effect of high TPC occupancy on the performance of the tracking system if the proposed MVTX detector is added to sPHENIX.
-The goal is to understand whether the TPC as a tracker will work well in high occupancy events with a displaced vertex detector.
-The results for the $r\phi$ track vertex resolution are shown in Figure 8.4.
-Results for the track vertex resolution in the z direction are shown in Figure 8.5.
+The effect of high TPC occupancy on the displaced vertex measurement performance of the tracking system has also been studied.
+The results for the $r\phi$ track vertex resolution are shown in Figure 8.6.
+Results for the track vertex resolution in the z direction are shown in Figure 8.7.
 The track vertex resolution shows little effect from the high occupancy except for the DCA resolution in the z direction at high momentum, where it is nevertheless still very good.